codeclubiul/webweavers/README.md

 # Introduction
 **Web Weavers** is a frontend coding series organised by **Code Club** of **Integral University**, Lucknow.
 It has not started yet so wait for it.
-Below is few is few details.
+Below are few details.
 Please note the details below have not been finalised yet.
 Its in the process.

 **STATUS** : Going to be started soon